Homology reveals significant anisotropy in the cosmic microwave background

 In the same paper, Figure 10 shows that the asymmetry parameter between negative and positive thresholds for the genus is weakly correlated.
-This is experimental evidence in support of the theoretical fact that the different Betti numbers, which dominate the genus at different thresholds, are independent, which further motivates the case of examining the Betti numbers separately, in addition to their linear combination reflected in the genus.
-Our experiments further support this observation, as the Betti numbers of the hemispheres reveal a difference in their topological properties, which is the source of weak deviation observed in the full sky analysis for the Betti numbers as well as the associated genus statistics in both the Planck and WMAP data, which has been overlooked and not given due attention before.
+This is experimental evidence in support of the theoretical fact that the different Betti numbers, which dominate the genus at different thresholds, are independent, which further motivates the case for examining the Betti numbers separately, in addition to their linear combination, reflected in the genus.
+Our experiments further support this observation, as the Betti numbers of the hemispheres reveal a difference in their topological properties, which is the source of weak deviation observed in the full sky analysis for the Betti numbers, as well as the associated genus statistics, in both the Planck and WMAP data.